All Episodes

 There were two.

-Well, that's been one of Obama's modus operandi is to clear the playing field.
+Well, that's been one of Obama's motus operandis is to clear the playing field, not so that there is nobody you have to beat.

-Um Obama and other liberal Democrats can always stand up and give magnanimous speeches about how I would never go after my opponent's family.
+Obama and other liberal Democrats can always stand up and give magnanimous speeches about how I would never go after my opponent's family.

-Well, of course you don't have to.
+Well, of course, you don't have to.

 You got the media doing it for you.

-And by the way, speaking as a lawyer, I don't understand the point of sealing records if all that has to happen is for the media say, we think they'd be interesting.
+And by the way, speaking as a lawyer, I don't understand the point of sealing records if all that has to happen is for the media to say, we think they'd be interesting.

 Could you unseal them for us and get them unsealed?